-You can access them from your WordPress hosting account’s cPanel dashboard under statistics.
+You can access them from your WordPress hosting account’s cPanel dashboard under Statistics.

 These server logs can help you understand what’s going on when your WordPress site is under attack.

 9. Failure to Send or Receive WordPress Emails

-Hacked servers are commonly used for spam.
+Hacked servers are commonly used for sending spam.
 Most WordPress hosting companies offer free email accounts with your hosting.
 Many WordPress site owners use their host’s mail servers to send WordPress emails.

 10. Suspicious Scheduled Tasks

 Web servers allow users to set up cron jobs.
 These are scheduled tasks that you can add to your server.
 WordPress itself uses cron to setup scheduled tasks like publishing scheduled posts, deleting old comments from trash, and so on.